BRAIN-Lab-AI/Enhanced-K-Replay/README.md

 # Knowledge-Enhanced-Image-Captioning

-Below is a template for another sample project.
-Please follow this template.
-# [Deep Learning Project Template] Enhanced K-Replay: Knowledge-Rich Image Captioning
+# [Enhanced K-Replay: Knowledge-Rich Image Captioning]

 ## Introduction
 Enhanced K-Replay is an advanced deep learning model that addresses the challenge of generating accurate and knowledge-rich image captions.
 It enhances the K-Replay framework by integrating: